UoA-eResearch/vmhandbook/_doc/mount-drive.md

 ## Mount a research drive

 Below is a script you can use to mount a research drive (should you have one).

-Make sure you adjust the name of your drive in the variable drive_name to your needs at the beginning of the script.
+Make sure you adjust the name of your drive in the variable `drive_name` at the beginning of the script to your needs.

 ```bash
 #!/bin/bash